LWKJJONAK/Quantum_Neural_Network_Classifiers/README.md

 The codes are mainly provided in jupyter notebook formats with intermediate results presented

+## Environment

+For the packages used in our simulations, there are multiple ways to install them.
+For the first way, the list of packages we used can be found at [Project.toml](https://github.com/LWKJJONAK/Quantum_Neural_Network_Classifiers/blob/main/Project.toml) and the users can install them accordingly.
+For example, if we want to install Yao.jl, simply type ] to enter the Package manager mode and type "add Yao".
+Then the target package will be installed.

+An alternative way for Linux users is shown as follows.
+Julia's packages are installed at ~/.julia by default.
+So a convenient way to install the packages for our use is to download the two files ([Manifest.toml](https://github.com/LWKJJONAK/Quantum_Neural_Network_Classifiers/blob/main/Manifest.toml) and [Project.toml](https://github.com/LWKJJONAK/Quantum_Neural_Network_Classifiers/blob/main/Project.toml)) from this page, and put them at the folder .julia/environments/v1.7 (assuming we are using the version 1.7 of Julia).
+In the last step, typing ] to enter the Package manager mode, typing "update" or "up" to update the packages and typing "build" will finish the installation.
+In this way, we can install all the packages at once, while some of them may not be necessary.
+For better coding experience, version 1.6 or higher of Julia is suggested.

 ## Contents

 - [Amplitude-Encoding Based QNNs: Basic Building Blocks](amplitude_encode/amplitude_encoding_Sec_3.1.ipynb)